tkdevops-commit/StatAtlas/README.md

 - Hover highlight country name

-*Constantly reviewing and adding features to this personal project as this is something I work on in my free time.
+*Constantly reviewing and adding features to this personal project.

 ⸻